ankushgupta05/SISTEC-Kaizen-Skills-Answer/Project-Interview-Preparation/Interview-Sath-Question-Preparation.md

 We would continue working on this as our final project.
 We plan to add features like live video interviews, video recording, and video-based feedback.
 This would make the experience more realistic and help users improve their body language and eye contact along with their answers.

 ---

+Great 👍 let’s make it specific with AWS EC2 since it was new for you:

+---

+❓ **Question: What problem did you face during the project?**
+✅ **Answer:**
+During the project, we didn’t face any major technical issues.
+The main challenge was how to connect the AI question generation with WebSocket for real-time interaction, how to make it work smoothly with voice input and output, and how to provide the feedback system.
+We also faced some difficulties in deployment of the Django backend on AWS EC2 instance because that was new for us.
+With regular team discussions and research, we were able to implement everything step by step.

+---

+Do you want me to also **update the “What did you learn” answer** to mention that you learned how to deploy on AWS EC2?